-- PO 1.
-Describe the historical and cultural aspects found in cross-cultural works of literature. - PO 2.
-Relate literary works to the traditions, themes, and issues of their eras. - PO 3.
-Analyze culturally or historically significant literary works of American literature that reflect our major literary periods and traditions.
+PO 1.
+Describe the historical and cultural aspects found in cross-cultural works of literature.

+PO 2.
+Relate literary works and their authors to the seminal ideas of their eras.

+PO 3.
+Analyze culturally or historically significant literary works of British and world literature that reflect the major literary periods and traditions.